-The Health Science programs have limited enrollment and a selective review process.
-Applicants must meeat all general admission criteria for the College; complete a separate Health Science application (including application fee); and providing official copies of their high school transcript and any prior college transcripts.
-Selection of applicants is a continuous process.
+Some Allied Health programs have limited enrollment and a selective review process.
+Applicants must meet all general admission criteria for the College, complete a separate Allied Health Application Radiography & Surgical Technology or Allied Health 1+1 Application HIT and Medical Assisting or Nursing application (including application fee), and provide official copies of their high school transcript and any prior college transcripts.
+See individual program pages under Healthcare for selection criteria and deadlines.
 Early application is recommended.
-See healthcare-and-human-services for more information.

 In accordance with the Federal Student Right-to-Know regulations, all potential students may review the graduation rates for West Virginia Northern Community College, which are published in the West Virginia Higher Education Report Card.
-The Report Card is available for review at each campus Learning Resources Center and Regional Campus Dean Office and also in the library at any of the public colleges and universities or at the main public libraries throughout West Virginia.
+The Report Card is available for review at each campus Learning Resource Center and Regional Campus Dean Office, in the library at any of the public colleges and universities, or at public libraries throughout West Virginia.

 West Virginia Northern Community College provides information on the incidence of crime on the College's three campuses.
 This information is available in the West Virginia Higher Education Report Card.
 Additionally, the College publishes crime statistics and assistance resources in each semester schedule.
 The schedule is available at the Admissions and Registration area of each regional campus.

 Student Grievance Reporting Process

 Initially, a student should pursue any concern about West Virginia Northern Community College

 (WVNCC) through the Student Grievance Process that WVNCC provides.
 Most complaints can

 be resolved at the college level.
 For information or questions about this procedure, contact the

 Vice President of Student Care and Success, 304-214-8845, firstname.lastname@example.org.